A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: Convergence Analysis

 Since $t^k \geq \bar{t}$ for some constant $\overline{t}>0$, we have that $d^{k}$ converges to zero.
-Thus, by item (i) the whole gradient sequence converges to zero implying that the limit point $x^*$ is stationary.
+Thus, by item (i) the whole gradient sequence converges to zero, implying that the limit point $x^*$ is stationary.

 Finally, to prove (ii), assume that it does not hold.
 Thus, there exists $\epsilon>0$ such that $\|g_i^k\|\geq\epsilon$ for $i=1,2$ and $k$ large enough, say $k>k_0 \in \mathbb{N}$.
-Additionally, since $\{x^k\}$ is convergent, the sequence lies on a bounded set.
+Additionally, since $\{x^k\}$ is convergent, the sequence lies on a compact set and therefore $\hat{M}^k$ is uniformly bounded.
 Hence, by Proposition \ref{coroexplica}, we have that $\{t^k\}$ is bounded away from zero, which by item (iii) implies that $g^k \rightarrow 0$, a contradiction. \halmos